Sudanese Arabs: Genetics

 In 2007, the mtDNA haplotype diversity for 102 individuals in Northern Sudan was analysed.
 The haplogroup distribution was 22.5% of Eurasian ancestry, 4.9% of the East African M1 lineage, and 72.5% of sub-Saharan affiliation.

 According to Y-DNA analysis by Hassan et al. (2008), among Sudanese Arabs, 67% of Arakien, 43% of Messiria, and 40% of Ja'alin individuals carry the Haplogroup J. The remainder mainly belong to the E1b1b clade, which is borne by 18% of Ja'aliyeen, 17% of Arakien, and 14% of Messiria.
 The next most frequently observed haplogroups among Sudanese Arabs are the European-associated R1 clade (25% Messiria, 16% Ja'alin, 8% Arakien), followed by the Eurasian lineage F (11% Messiria, 10% Ja'alin, 8% Arakien), the Europe-associated I clade (7% Messiria, 4% Ja'alin), and the African A3b2 haplogroup (6% Ja'alin).

 Maternally, Hassan (2009) observed that over 90% of the Sudanese Arabs samples carried various subclades of the Macrohaplogroup L. Of these mtDNA lineages, the most frequently borne clade was L3 (68% Ja'alin, 40% Messiria, 24% Arakien), followed by the L2 (53% Arakien, 33% Messiria, 9% Ja'alin), L0a1 (13% Messiria), L1 (7% Messiria, 5% Ja'alin), and L5 (9% Ja'alin, 6% Arakien) haplogroups.
 The remaining ~10% of Sudanese Arabs belonged to sublineages of the Eurasian macrohaplogroup N (Arakien: 6% preHV1, 6% N1a, 6% N/J1b; Ja'alin: 9% preHV1; Messiria: 7% N/J1b).

-Dobon et al. (2015) identified an ancestral autosomal component of West Eurasian origin that is common to many modern Sudanese Arabs (as well as other North Sudan populations).
+Dobon et al. (2015) identified an ancestral autosomal component of West Eurasian origin that is common to many modern Sudanese Arabs (as well as other Northern Sudanese populations).
 Known as the Coptic component, it peaks among Egyptian Copts who settled in Sudan over the past two centuries.
 The scientists associate the Coptic component with Ancient Egyptian ancestry, without the later Arabian influence that is present among other Egyptians.

-Hollfelder et al. (2017) analysed various populations in Sudan and observed close autosomal affinities between their Nubian and Sudanese Arab samples, with both groups showing notable admixture from Eurasian populations.
-Genetic distance analysis in 1988, showed that the Beja ethnic group and the Ja'alin tribe have more pronounced Arab genetic characteristics than the Hawazma and Messeria.
+Hollfelder et al. (2017) analysed various populations in Sudan, and observed Sudanese Arabs showed signs of also having younger admixture dates, from the fall of Dongola in 1315-1316 AD.
+With the authors noting:

+The Eurasian admixture proportion in the Arab populations is high, ranging between ~40%–48%.
+The presence of a northeast African genetic signature similar to Nilotic populations and the recent admixture signal from Eurasia indicates that the populations in central Sudan that self-identify as Arab were originally a local northeast African population (similar to the Nubians and the Beja) that mixed with a Eurasian population during the Arab expansion, or possibly earlier.
+However, the mixed groups kept the language and culture of the incoming migrants.